-Once again Brentwood BC & Essex County Council have organised a collective energy switching initiative for people and businesses who want to cut their energy bills.
+Once again Brentwood BC & Essex County Council are organising a collective energy switching initiative for people and businesses who want to cut their energy bills.

-Residents have until 20th March 2017 to register and will receive a quote almost immediately (without any obligation) in switching their energy supplier through the scheme.
+Residents had until 20th March 2017 to register for the latest initiative and have received their quote (without any obligation) in switching their energy supplier through the scheme.
+The scheme is ongoing so you can still register your interest for the next auction.
 It's a free, easy and secure way to cut your energy bill without wasting time comparing prices on comparison sites.

 How do I register?

 Please note that one email address can register up to five households which means you are able to register on behalf of friends or relatives who do not have internet access.

 There's no cost to register and there is no cost to switch.

 Who is it for?